jeffsrepoaccount/JeffsArduinoTimingChannels/readme.md

 }
 ```

-Multiple Channel Exaxmple
+Multi-Channel Example for Relays

 ```
 #include <JeffsArduinoTimingChannels.h>

-// A single light channel triggering a relay, initially on and running for 8 hours followed by 16 hours of being off.
+// A single light channel triggering a relay, initially on
+// and running for 8 hours followed by 16 hours of being off.
 #define CHANNEL1_OUTPUT_PIN     7
 #define CHANNEL1_ON_SECONDS     8 * 60 * 60     // 8 hrs
 #define CHANNEL1_OFF_SECONDS    16 * 60 * 60    // 16 hrs